A Versatile, Long-lasting Filler

 Some patients may achieve an optimal correction on their first injection.
 For other patients, variability in the rate of tissue in-growth may require a touch-up to achieve an optimal correction.

 Are there any side effects?

-Dermal fillers have minimal side effects that are similar to that of BOTOX® Cosmetic in San Francisco.
+Dermal fillers have minimal side effects that are similar to that of BOTOX® Cosmetic.
 However, some common injection-related reactions may occur, such as bruising, which is seen in about 20% of patients.
 Additionally, following the injection there may be swelling, which resolves within a day or two.
 For additional information, read what to expect during and after your treatment.

 For a gentler injection procedure, Dr. Mabrie uses the innovative microcannula injection method.
 These blunt-ended microcannulas cut fewer arteries and veins than needles, resulting in significantly less after-treatment bruising and swelling.

 What if I am taking medication?

 RADIESSE should not be implanted in patients while on an aspirin regimen or while taking other medications that could inhibit the healing process.
 Please consult your physician for more information.

 RADIESSE should not be injected in patients who have other implants or materials still in place.